The sizing, span, and spacing of floor joists are crucial aspects of house framing.

 Engineered Wood Joists-Size and Span

-In addition to traditional lumber, joists are also made from engineered wood.
+In addition to traditional lumber, joists are also made from engineered wood and are common in large buildings.

 Engineered I-joists are normally available in lengths of up to 48’.
 However, the maximum length they offer is around 60’.